pscally1005/pscally1005.github.io/_posts/recipes/bread/2026-08-23-lentil-loaf.markdown

 - Transfer the batter to a <a href='https://amzn.to/4zyFnzN'>large bowl</a>.
 Add in <a href='/misc/psyllium-husk'>psyllium husk</a> and baking powder.
 Mix together with a <a href='https://amzn.to/40F2aK0'>silicone spatula</a>, and transfer to your prepared pan.
 Optionally top with <a href='https://amzn.to/40gmjGE'>everything bagel seasoning</a>.
 - <img src='/assets/Food/Bread/Lentil Loaf/raw.jpg' alt='' class='instruction-image'>

-- Bake uncovered at 350F for about 50 minutes, or until lightly golden, and the <a href='https://amzn.to/4kmobG2'>internal temperature</a> is about <a href='https://amzn.to/4kmobG2'>205F</a>.
+- Bake uncovered at 350F for about 50 minutes, or until lightly golden, a toothpick to the center comes out totally clean, and the <a href='https://amzn.to/4kmobG2'>internal temperature</a> is about <a href='https://amzn.to/4kmobG2'>205F</a>.
 - <img src='/assets/Food/Bread/Lentil Loaf/baked.jpg' alt='' class='instruction-image'>

 - Transfer to a <a href='https://amzn.to/4qQNmn2'>wire rack</a> to completely cool before slicing.